mohamedelbachir/test-react-admin/README.md

 ## **🔐 Admin Credentials**

-Use the following credentials to log in:
+You can log in using the following credentials:

 - **Username**: `admin`
 - **Password**: `admin`